MalakAmgad/MoneyTransfareApplicationBankMisrIntern/README.md

 ---

 Please follow this README closely to set up and use the Money Transfer App.
-For further assistance, feel free to contact me.
+For further assistance, feel free to contact us.
 Enjoy seamless and secure money transfers!